profLewis/getModisEE/README.md

 Note that if `sur_refl_b01` is all zero values (or rather, if sum is zero) then we ignore the dataset.

+Note also that, at present, we do not store the coordinate information.
+This is however accessible from the tif files.

 # Example use #2

            options = {'verbose':True,'centre':centre,'extent':extent,\